henriquecastror/open-code-community/content/authors/AlexandreRubesam/_index.md

 ---
 # Display name
-title: Alexandre Rubesam (membro desde 2021/04)
+title: Alexandre Rubesam (since 2021/04)

 # Username (this should match the folder name)
 authors: